Conflict of Interest Disclosure

 Please describe your outside employment that could appear to cause a potential conflict with this research.

-Select YES if any of the following statements apply to you:
+Select all of the following statements that apply, or could reasonably appear to apply to you:

-2. It could reasonably appear that an activity I participate in steers NMT research to serve the research or other needs of an outside entity, without approval of NMT or the research sponsor.
+Describe how the activity you participate in steers NMT research to serve the research or other needs of an outside entity, without approval of NMT or the research sponsor.

-3. It could reasonably appear that an activity I participate in directs potential research efforts away from NMT and toward an outside entity in which I have a financial interest.
+Describe how the activity you participate in directs potential research efforts away from NMT and toward an outside entity in which I have a financial interest.

-4. It could reasonably appear that an activity I participate in uses sponsored work products, results, materials, records or information that are not generally made available for personal gain, or transmits such work products, results, materials, records or information to an outside entity without the sponsor's consent.
+Describe how the activity you participate in uses sponsored work products, results, materials, records or information that are not generally made available for personal gain, or transmits such work products, results, materials, records or information to an outside entity without the sponsor's consent.

-6. An outside activity I participate in may put me in a position to negotiate or influence the negotiation of contracts related to my sponsored NMT research between NMT and outside entities with which I have consulting, equity or fiduciary relationships.
+Describe how the outside activity you participate in may put me in a position to negotiate or influence the negotiation of contracts related to my sponsored NMT research between NMT and outside entities with which you have consulting, equity or fiduciary relationships.

 With respect to your NMT research, do you collaborate with any family members?